 This uses WAY less tape than I thought it would!
 Unless your wall is really big, one roll of tape is probably plenty.

 Step 1: Prep your walls.
 Remove all the artwork and nails.
 Fill the nail holes with spackle and let dry.
 Then sand and prime those spots.
-Not priming will result in funky spots in your paint where the spackle absorbs too much paint.
+If you skip priming, it will result in funky spots on your wall where the spackle absorbed too much paint.